The McKinney-Vento Act ensures that homeless children receive a Free and Appropriate Public Education (FAPE).

-Program objectives and activities are intended to remove or ease the barriers to enrollment and educational success for these children.
-Homeless youth are entitled to immediate enrollments and their families are not required to prove residency regarding school district enrollment.
-Agora Cyber Charter School will enroll these students without delay.
+The program works to remove barriers to enrollment and academic success for these students.
+Homeless youth can enroll immediately.
+Families do not need to prove residency for school enrollment.
+Therefore, Agora Cyber Charter School enrolls these students without delay.

 QUESTIONS?